-How to Set Priorities as a Stay-at-Home Mom
+How to Set Priorities as a Mom (Tips for Stay-at-Home Moms)

-Here are some tips to help you set priorities:
+Here are some tips on how to set priorities as a mom:

 Create a To-Do List

 When you think about all the work that you must accomplish in a day, it may seem a lot and can be overpowering.
 However, when you list down those tasks you will be surprised that there are fewer tasks to accomplish than you thought.
 Creating a to-do list will help you focus and give you a feeling of achievement as you complete each task.
-It is recommended you make a to-do list for each day separate.
+Using planners will make this task easy & fun so we made a list of best planners you can use.
+It is recommended you make a to-do list for each day separately.
 Ensure every night, you make a to-do list for the following day.

 Arrange Tasks in Order